turingjump/bookkeeper/README.md

 -- "Jane"
 ~~~

+It bears some similarities to Nikita Volkov's [record](https://nikita-volkov.github.io/record/)
+library, but requires no Template Haskell.

 Accesing a field that does not exist is a type error, made nicer with GHCs new
 custom type errors: